calculquebec/cip101-exercices/R/03-makecluster/README.md

 ---

-Submit a task that execute the R script `makecluster.R`.
+Submit a task which executes the R script `makecluster.R`.
-First, you need to install `doParallel`, if not already installed.
+You'll need to first install `doParallel`, if it's not already installed.
 The sponsor account is: `def-sponsor00`.